OpportunityInsights/Atlas-Chat/README.md

 First, the loose files. .env and atlas-chat-gcloud-key.json store the OpenAI API key and the Google Cloud service account key respectively. countycode-countyname.csv stores a table converting county codes to county names. states.csv stores a table converting state names to state IDs. merged_data.csv is populated anew each time the server makes a map, and there is no need to understand or monitor its contents. requirements.txt lists the Python packages that need to be installed to run the Flask server.
 The server code itself is within main.py.

 Second, the folders.
 Static and templates store the website code (the HTML, CSS, JS, and images that main.py gives to the user's computer when it loads the page).
 The map_data folder contains files with information about the outlines of US counties and census tracts.
 These are used when constructing maps.
 The headers folder contains CSV sheets, each with only one row.
 This row contains the header names for all the columns in that sheet. data_columns contains the data itself.
 Each column from the original data was turned into its own sheet named with the number of the sheet the data came from and then the variable name.
-Header_description contains JSON files with descriptions for each variable.
+Header_description contains files with descriptions for each variable.
 There are only four files (fewer files than there are sheets) since many of the sheets have the same variables, just for different geographical levels.
 Label_col_names holds the names of the label columns for each sheet.
-Examples of label columns are state ID, state name, county name, and county ID. descriptions_units contains JSON with each variable name and its description.
+Examples of label columns are state ID, state name, county name, and county ID. descriptions_units contains with each variable name and its description.
 Importantly these variables do not specify race, gender, or percentile.
 For example, descriptions_units may contain a variable called kfr_\[race\]_\[gender\]_mean. descriptions_units also contains information on the sheets' units and the different outcomes in each sheet.
 Think of descriptions_units as the information from the README on Opportunity Insights' data page.
 The embeddings folder contains the embeddings themselves.
 All columns in the sheets have a corresponding embedding, but each embedding normally corresponds to multiple columns.
 For example, kfr_pooled_pooled_mean and kfr_black_pooled_mean both have the same embedding.
 The embeddings for all label columns are set to zero.

 ## Inner Workings